scala/scala-lang/blog/_posts/2026-09-16-sbt-plugin-updates.md

 ### sbt-matrix-sources 0.1.0

-There's a new plugin for sbt 2.x called [sbt-matrix-sources](https://github.com/sbt/sbt-matrix-sources), created by Albert Meltzer ([@kitbellew](https://github.com/kitbellew)).
+There's a new plugin for sbt 2.x called [sbt-matrix-sources](https://github.com/sbt/sbt-matrix-sources), created by [Albert Meltzer](https://github.com/kitbellew).
 This plugin adds `<platform_part>/src/main/<language_part>` to the source directory like `js/src/main/scala`.
 This provide an sbt-crossproject emulation on top of the project matrix to smooth out the sbt 2.x migration.

 ### sbt-git 3.0.0-RC1

 [sbt-git 3.0.0-RC1](https://github.com/sbt/sbt-git/releases/tag/v3.0.0-RC1) was published recently for sbt 1.x and 2.x. sbt-git 3.x features a shift to use system `git` by default as opposed to JGit.
-This was contributed by Matthias Kurz, from the Play framework project.
+This was contributed by [Matthias Kurz](https://github.com/mkurz), from the Play framework project.

 ### sbt-buildinfo 0.13.2

-[sbt-buildinfo 0.13.2](https://github.com/sbt/sbt-buildinfo/releases/tag/v0.13.2) was published recently for sbt 1.x and 2.x. sbt-buildinfo is a small code generator that I created a while back to give project code access to information in the build definition. sbt-buildinfo 0.13.2 features a bug fix contributed by Lukas Rytz (VirtusLab) that should avoid running the tasks out-of-graph on sbt 2.x.
+[sbt-buildinfo 0.13.2](https://github.com/sbt/sbt-buildinfo/releases/tag/v0.13.2) was published recently for sbt 1.x and 2.x. sbt-buildinfo is a small code generator that I created a while back to give project code access to information in the build definition. sbt-buildinfo 0.13.2 features a bug fix contributed by [Lukas Rytz](https://github.com/lrytz) (VirtusLab) that should avoid running the tasks out-of-graph on sbt 2.x.

 ### sbt-github-actions 0.32.0